Skip to Content Options:

 Check here to see if your flight is compliant with the Fly America Act.

-What is the Fly America Act?
+What Is the Fly America Act?

 The Fly America Act (Section 301 of the Federal Travel Regulations (FTR)) was enacted to mandate use of U.S. flag air carriers for federally funded travel.
 In general, it requires travelers to use a US Carrier, a carrier that code shares with a US carrier, or to qualify for an exception to the law for air travel funded by the U.S. Government.

-Who has to comply with the Fly America Act?
+Who Has to Comply With the Fly America Act?

 Travelers who are charging flights to federally funded sponsored program (RC) accounts must comply with the Fly America Act.